Matteo-Celia/Extended_SICK_Summarization/README.md

 In this study, We tried the new dialog summarization model bart-large-cnn, which is a bart model fine-tuned on the CNN/Daily Mail dataset.
 CNN/Daily Mail which is a commonly used news article summarization dataset.
 We also tried data augmentation, including the following components:

-1. **Emojis Replacement:** Translate some emojis into words, where the words are the emotions that the emoji is supposed to express.
+1. **Emoticons Removemnt:** Remove the emoticons.

+2. **Random Word Deletion:** Apply random replacement to all words (except names and stop words) with one of its synonyms with the same probability in order to improve the generalization ability of the model.

-2. **Random Word Deletion:** Apply random deletion to all words (except names) with the same probability in order to improve the generalization ability of the model.
+3. **Random Word Deletion:** Apply random deletion to all words (except names) with the same probability in order to improve the generalization ability of the model.

 The results obtained from our framework show promising outcomes, indicating the potential for improved abstractive chat summarization.
 We believe that our contributions provide a valuable foundation for future research endeavors in this field.